Chart Color Schemes

 Park Ridge has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 35 projects that could impact the area.
-Notable projects include Chambers Flat Road Upgrade, Queensland Energy Roadmap 2025, Stone Ridge Estate Logan Reserve, and another Chambers Flat Road Upgrade (Park Ridge Road to Derby Road).
-The following list details those most likely to be relevant.
+AreaSearch has identified a total of 35 projects that may impact the area.
+Notable projects include Chambers Flat Road Upgrade, Queensland Energy Roadmap 2025, Chambers Flat Road Upgrade (Park Ridge Road to Derby Road), and Stone Ridge Estate Logan Reserve.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.